homerhanumat/ecots16ky/_posts/2016-05-06-ecots16-happening-soon.md

 ## Registration Deadline

 The Regional Conference is less than two weeks away.
-As of this writing we have eleven confirmed particpants, and I expect two more to confirm very soon.
+As of this writing we have eleven confirmed participants, and I expect two more to confirm very soon.
 If you plan to attend please complete your registration by Thursday May 12 so I can finalize plans with our caterer.

 As a reminder, the registration procedure is as follows.
 Go to the [eCOTS](https://www.causeweb.org/cause/ecots/ecots16) site to register for eCOTS itself.
 As part of the process you will be asked to check which regional mini-conference you wish to attend, so don't forget to check the Georgetown College box!